 - International Association for the Study of Pain (IASP)

-- National Herbalists Association Australia – an association promoting the registration of Naturopaths
+- Australian National Therapist Association – an association promoting the registration of Naturopaths

 I love food and nutrition however I take a very practical stance.
 Crowding out with local, sustainable and simple whole-foods rather than cutting out food groups unnecessarily is my focus.
 The food I serve at my table is based around these principles and I work with clients in the same way.